-What Does a Copywriter Do All Day?
+What Does a Freelance Copywriter Do All Day?

-Ever wondered what a copywriter does all day?
+Ever wondered what a freelance copywriter does all day?
 Perhaps you’re thinking of pursuing a career as a copywriter or simply want to feel a bit better about your own life?

 Whichever is true for you, I thought I’d take half an hour out of my day to enlighten you.
-So here, with a little zhuzhing for your entertainment, is a day in the life of a copywriter who’s approaching middle age.
+So here, with a little zhuzhing for your entertainment, is a day in the life of a freelance copywriter who’s approaching middle age.

 Sex, drugs and anaerobic digestion